Azure/azure-rest-api-specs/specification/imds/data-plane/readme.md

    - suppress: DefinitionsPropertiesNamesCamelCase
      reason: The following properties follow the Oath2 spec, which does not use camelCase.
      from: Microsoft.InstanceMetadataService/stable/2019-08-01/imds.json

+   - suppress: HttpsSupportedScheme
+     reason: IMDS does not require HTTPS to query it

+   - suppress: SecurityDefinitionsStructure
+     reason: IMDS does not support any authentication

+   - suppress: DefinitionsPropertiesNamesCamelCase
+     reason: The following properties follow the Oath2 spec, which does not use camelCase.
+     from: Microsoft.InstanceMetadataService/stable/2019-08-15/imds.json
      where:
        - $.definitions.IdentityTokenResponse.properties.access_token
        - $.definitions.IdentityTokenResponse.properties.expires_in